matthewn4444/Lightpack-Filter-and-API/directshow/README.md

 ## Setup
 This is compatible with [Media Player Classic (MPC)](http://mpc-hc.org/).
-You will need to add the filter (lightpack.ax) to the player.
+You will need to add the filter (lightpack.ax/lightpack64.ax) to the player.

 For more instructions, view [here](https://github.com/matthewn4444/Lightpack-Filter-and-API/wiki/Setup-with-Media-Player-Classic).